- Volvo Taking A Bold Steps Forward In Setting Goals For Electric

-Volvo Taking Bold Steps Forward In Setting Goals For Electric
+Volvo Taking a Bold Steps Forward In Setting Goals For Electric

 After announcing in 2017 that they would be offering an electric motor option in all vehicles produced in 2019 and beyond, Volvo is doubling down on its commitment to electric.
 In a recent press release, the Swedish car maker stated that they plan to have electric vehicles make up at least of half of their sales by the year 2025.

 The initial move to electric motors is only for vehicles produced for the 2019 year and beyond, and even those will only have some form of electric option; either hybrid, plug-in hybrid, or fully electric.
 The 2025 target and 50% mark are for fully electric vehicles.